signature-opensource/CK-AspNet-Auth/Clients/webfrontauth-ngx/projects/webfrontauth-ngx/README.md

 - `npm i @signature/webfrontauth-ngx`
 - In the `imports` of your app module, add `NgxAuthModule.forRoot()`
 - In your `main.ts`, **configure the module before bootstrap (see Requirements below)**
-- Inject `AuthService` wherever you need it
+- Inject `NgxAuthService` and/or `AuthService` wherever you need it
 - If you need route protection, use `AuthGuard` and/or extend your own `AuthSchemeGuard` in your routes

 ## Features